demipapazoglou/Secure-Programming-Group-Assignment/README.md

 # Chat28
-Chat28 is asecure, real-time public chat platform that supports both one-to-one and group messaging.
+Chat28 is a secure, real-time public chat platform that supports both one-to-one and group messaging.
 Designed with a primary focus on security and privacy, Chat28 provides an applictaion where users can communicate with confidence.

 ## Features
 - One-to-one private messaging